VivianBombycilla/gstool2/README.md

 - Add an option to have dashed lines (e.g., for bye weeks)
 - Docstrings
 - Put logos on two separate lines if there are enough
+- Make the labels loop around if there are too many
+- Add an option to embed image files and fonts in the SVG (for more portability)